Annabel Croft: After tennis

-Despite her potential and being amongst the world's top 25 players, Croft retired from professional tennis at the age of only twenty-one, tired of the relentless travel and feeling she no longer enjoyed playing.
+Despite her potential and being amongst the world's top 25 players, Croft retired from professional tennis at the age of twenty-one, tired of the relentless travel and feeling she no longer enjoyed playing.
 Immediately after her retirement, Croft became the new face of Channel 4's prime time show Treasure Hunt, following Anneka Rice's successful run.
 This was followed by her own show on ITV, Interceptor.

 In 1990 Croft released her own fitness video entitled Annabel Croft's Shape Tape.

-She has been involved in coverage of Wimbledon Tennis Championship for the BBC, Radio 5 Live and GMTV, and has also worked for Sky Sports, and Eurosport as a tennis pundit.
+She has been involved in coverage of Wimbledon Tennis Championship for the BBC, BBC Radio 5 Live and GMTV, and has also worked for Sky Sports, and Eurosport as a tennis pundit.
 She has appeared on UK lifestyle TV shows such as The Wright Stuff, The Entertainment Show, GMTV, Out and About and This Morning.

 In June 2009, Croft was one of five volunteers who took part in a BBC series of two programmes Famous, Rich and Homeless about living penniless on the streets of London.
-After Famous, Rich and Homeless Croft did a follow-on Radio 5 Live radio show which was broadcast on 24 and 25 December 2009, entitled James: My Alcoholic Friend, where she tries to track down the rough sleeper with whom she had spent a night on the streets.
+After Famous, Rich and Homeless Croft did a follow-on BBC Radio 5 Live radio show which was broadcast on 24 and 25 December 2009, entitled James: My Alcoholic Friend, where she tries to track down the rough sleeper with whom she had spent a night on the streets.

 She was a presenter for Sky Sports, including the 2012 US Open.
 She also jointly presented Game, Set & Mats on Eurosport in 2015, along with former tennis player Mats Wilander, during Grand Slam tournament weeks of tennis.

-In November 2011, Croft - a presenter on Eurosport - hosted the AIB Media Excellence Awards, the international competition for journalism and factual production.
+In November 2011, Croft – a presenter on Eurosport – hosted the AIB Media Excellence Awards, the international competition for journalism and factual production.

 In October 2012, Croft launched a company called DiaryDoll with TV presenter Carol Smillie, retailing waterproof pants for periods, post-maternity and pelvic-floor weakness, with an aim to be pretty, feminine, breathable and wash-proof whilst reducing stigma of the topic of women's pelvic health.

 In 2021 she was the winner of the IC of GB Sportsmanship Award, given to a British tennis player for admirable attitude as a sportsman or sportswoman during their career.
 Former winners include Sue Barker (2019), Virginia Wade (2017), Greg Rusedski (2011), Tim Henman (1999), and Jeremy Bates (1995).

 Between September and December 2023, Croft was a contestant in the twenty-first series of the BBC's Strictly Come Dancing, partnered with professional dancer Johannes Radebe.
 The couple finished in fourth place.